 Wildfowl on the Dyfi Estuary

-The RSPB Ynys-hir reserve was the perfect location for the BBC’s hugely popular Springwatch series, thanks to its array of habitats, ranging from saltmarsh to grassland to ancient woodland.
+The RSPB Ynys-hir reserve was the perfect location for the BBC’s hugely popular Springwatch series, thanks to its array of habitats ranging from saltmarsh to grassland to ancient woodland.
 It also helps that it’s gorgeous to look at, of course.
-Autumn and winter is just as busy, as ducks, geese and waders arrive – and try and avoid the attention of the marsh harriers.
+Autumn and winter is just as busy, as ducks, geese and waders arrive – and try to avoid the attention of the marsh harriers.